 Queen Elizabeth goes by many names: Her Majesty, Her Royal Highness and, more technically, Elizabeth the Second, by the Grace of God, of Great Britain, Ireland, and the British Dominions beyond the Seas Queen, Defender of the Faith.

 Of course, if you’re a member of the royal family you simply know her as mother, or perhaps grandmother.
-And if you’re Prince Phillip, you apparently call her “Cabbage.”
+And if you’re Prince Philip, you apparently call her “Cabbage.”

 As Reader’s Digest unearthed, in the 2006 film The Queen, James Cromwell (who played the part of Prince Philip) turned to Helen Mirren (who played Queen Elizabeth) and said, “move over, Cabbage.”